oracle/rwloadsim/README.md

  * Simulate a workload using an Oracle database
  * Write shell scripts that are closely integrated with Oracle SQL

-Please see the doc directory for Users' Guide; the reference manual is available after installation using rwlman.
+Please see the docs directory for Users' Guide; the reference manual is available after installation using rwlman.

 ## Branches